hiukim/mind-ar-js/README.md

 :star: Utilize gpu (through webgl) and web worker for performance

-:star: Support natural feature tracking (i.e. image target), with multiple targets
+:star: Support natural image tracking (multiple targets) and face tracking

 :star: Developer friendly.
 Easy to setup.
 With AFRAME extension, you can get your app starts with only 10 lines of codes